Stop doing POCs. Start having a process that proves confidence.

 A POC feels like momentum.
 It creates activity, meetings, emails, dashboards.

-No, you don’t.
-You have a distraction running.
+The reality?
+No, there's potentially a distraction running.
 And it's not just sales people who are guilty of this desire for motion.

-Leadership often also want to see this activity, these meetings and emails.
+Leadership often also want to see this activity, these meetings and emails - again, I've personally been in these situation, the few POCs being reported to the board -.

 Trust deficit

 At the core of every POC request is a simple truth: the prospect doesn’t trust the salesperson’s reasoning enough to commit.
 They don’t yet believe the salesperson has nailed the cause–effect logic between their pain and your promise.
+They still perceive a risk.
 And trust isn’t built with presentations.
 It’s built with understanding, with rephrasing that puts the prospects words in a different light.

 “You’ve understood me so well, you can put words on things I hadn’t even articulated.”

-That’s when a buyer starts lowering their guard.
-But when the discovery is shallow - when it’s full of yes/no questions and generic pain-points - the buyer feels the gap and asks for a POC to fill it.
+That’s when a buyer starts buys in.
+But when the discovery is not deep enough - when it’s full of yes/no questions and generic pain-points - the buyer feels the gap and asks for a POC to fill it.
 In other words:

 “Shallow doesn't sell”